 Lynn hadn't failed to notice me talking to him and was pressing the subject as I tried to work on a huge project Slughorn would be assigning for the end of term.

 I sighed.
 "No."

-"Oh," her expression became slightly confused, "well then, who do you fancy?"
+"Oh," her expression became slightly confused, "who do you fancy?"

 "There's gotta be somebody," she pushed.